skafdasschaf/lilypond-tools/editorial_guidelines.md

 The *scoring* lists all vocal parts and instruments:
 - Individual instruments are separated by commas (e.g., “S, vla, org”).
-- An Arabic numeral indicates the number of each instrument (e.g., “2 vl”).
+- An Arabic numeral prefix indicates the number of each instrument (e.g., “2 vl”).
 - The pitch of transposing instruments is given in parentheses (e.g., “timp (C–G)”).
 - Solo and chorus vocal parts are distinguished (e.g., “S, A (solo), S, A, T, B (coro)”).
 - Instruments that are not available in all sources or have been added by the editor are surrounded by brackets (e.g., “[2 fl]”).